W B Yeats Bedford Park Artwork Project

-At: the green triangle outside St. Michael & All Angels (opp.
-Turnham Grn Tube), Bath Rd, Chiswick, London W4 1TX
+Venue: St. Michael & All Angels Church, opp.
+Turnham Grn Tube, Bath Rd Chiswick London W4 1TX

 Discover Bedford Park with WB Yeats

-To explore the young Yeats’s unique artist-colony/first-garden-suburb neighbourhood with us, you’ll simply hop off London’s District Line at Turnham Green, head right, to Conrad Shawcross’s dazzling #EnwoughtLight (you can’t miss it!), click on the information sign’s QR code, and allow your smartphone or tablet to guide you around ten @YeatsBedfordPk poetry-places (or you can pop in and out, pick and choose) with images, short-info talks, and readings of great location-specific Yeats poems at each spot by 2022 Oscar- and BAFTA-nominated actor (and project patron and inspiration!)
-Ciarán Hinds.
+To explore the young Yeats’s unique London neighbourhood with us, listen to 2022 Oscar- and BAFTA-nominated actor (and project patron and inspiration!)
+Ciarán Hinds on video above, then head for Turnham Green Station on London’s District Line.
+Turn right on leaving the station and cross to Conrad Shawcross’s dazzling #EnwoughtLight (you can’t miss it!), click on the information sign’s QR code, and allow your smartphone or tablet to guide you around ten @YeatsBedfordPk poetry-places (or you can pop in and out, pick and choose) with images, short-info talks, and Ciarán’s readings of great location-specific Yeats poems at each spot.
 Main walk, eight locations, approx. 1.3 miles: allow 5 minutes at each location and it should take 60 minutes.
 Final two locations are a little further afield by the Thames and involve an extra three miles.
-Launched 28 Jan 2023 (see above)
+Launched 28 Jan 2023.

-Information sign next to #EnwroughtLight, designed by Belinda Ashton as a donation to the project.
-(QR code above isn’t the code that launches the smartphone trail, which is only available on the actual signage in Bedford Park)
+Information sign at #EnwroughtLight, designed by Belinda Ashton as a donation to the project.
+(QR code above isn’t the code that launches the smartphone trail, which is only available on the actual signage in Bedford Park).

 Donate via PayPal